Oral Diagnostics and Rehabilitation

 The division is divided in two units, Oral Diagnostics and Surgery and Oral Rehabilitation.
 The research within the Unit for Oral Rehabilitation is conducted within the Orofacial Neuroscience Group.

-Malin Ernberg is Head of the Division.
-By now she is also Head of the Unit of Oral Diagnstics and Surgery.
-Anastasios Grigoriadis is Head of the Unit for Oral Rehabilitation.
-The division conducts research within Oral Immunology and Cancer, Orofacial Medicine, including Gerodontology, Oral Radiology, Oral and Maxillofacial Surgery, Orofacial Pain and Oral Sensorimotor Regulation.
+Malin Ernberg is Head of the Division, Rachael Sugars is Head of the Unit of Oral Diagnostics and Surgery, and Anastasios Grigoriadis is Head of the Unit for Oral Rehabilitation.
+The division conducts research within Oral Immunology and Cancer, Orofacial Medicine, including Gerodontology, Oral Radiology, Oral and Maxillofacial Surgery, Orofacial Pain, and Oral Sensorimotor Regulation.

 Oral Immunology and Cancer

-The research focuses on immunological mechanisms effective in eliminating microbial pathogens associated with chronic diseases and cancer.
-A main track is antiviral lymphocyte engineering for immunotherapy of virus infections and cancer.
-We also investigate the link and cause-effect relationships between opportunistic microbiota and diseases along upper gut, incl. oral cavity to liver and pancreas.
-We are particularly interested in human oncopathogens and opportunistic commensals, alterations in tissue/biofluid microbiome, transcriptome, and metabolic signatures that have impact on disease resolution or treatment interventions.
+The research led by Prof. Margaret Sällberg Chen focuses on immunological mechanisms effective in eliminating microbial pathogens associated with chronic diseases and cancer.
+A main track has been lymphocyte engineering for immunotherapy of chronic infections and cancer.
+We also investigate the link and cause-effect relationships between opportunistic microbiota and diseases along the upper gut, incl. oral cavity to liver and pancreas.
+We are particularly interested in human oncopathogens and opportunistic commensals, and alterations in tissue/biofluid microbiome, transcriptome, and metabolic signatures that can have impact on disease resolution or treatment interventions.
 Recently we initiated new assay development projects to support detection of Fusobacteria and Sars-Cov2 mucosal immunity in biofluid including saliva.
-The overall aim is to define the immunological and microbial community related pathways associated with the biology of infection and cancer cell metabolism, to develop clinically relevant biomarkers and therapeutic interventions to improve cancer prevention and cure.
+The overall aim is to define the immunological and microbial community related pathways associated with the biology of infection and cancer cell metabolism.
+The results is needed to develop clinically relevant biomarkers and therapeutic interventions to improve cancer prevention and cure.